DaneshBalasingam/PHP_OOP_CMS/README.txt

 Welcome to OOP Basic CMS

+I created this to explain OOP programming and how to create a cms to my students in the classroom.
 This is a study in OOP programming with raw PHP and PHP syntax.
 It makes no effort to follow MVC or RESTful concepts.
+It however covers security concepts password encryption and SQL injection prevention.
+It also explains pagination, logIn/log out, user/admin authentication and basic CRUD.

  It is purely for educational purposes only.

 You may enter your database info in initialize.php.

-Enclosed SQL file will create default admin user Username : test
+Enclosed SQL file will create default admin user.
+Some default pages/products will also be created.
+Username : test
 Password : password